We are searching for

 Please wait.
 This should take only a few seconds.

-What is a TPMS System?
+What Is a TPMS Sensor?

 If you've ever heard the phrase TPMS and wondered, "What does TPMS mean?" now is the time to find out.
 TPMS stands for tire pressure monitoring system, and it is a series of sensors that tracks the pressure of each tire on your vehicle.